 In strategic execution, people must include the problem in their thinking.

 And here’s the rub.
-Defining the problem takes more time than Time 2most Type A leaders want to give.
+Defining the problem takes more time than most Type A leaders want to give.
 At the same time, the single biggest cause of failure for strategic execution is a poorly defined problem.
 You cannot pursue a strategic outcome without defining the root causes/inputs of the problem(s) that the strategy must address.
 So what do far too many well-intentioned-but foolish leaders do?
 They use their time to create a crystal clear definition of the outcome that must be achieved.
 They might even be genuinely long-term in their thinking and communication.
 But they don’t spend any extra time to define the problem enough.
 Which means that they don’t want to include their people in achieving the strategy.
 Not really.
 Because if they did, they would provide clarity on the problem so that when decisions are being made on the front line, away from the boardroom and executive row, they would be addressing the problem in order to achieve success.

 Instead, frontline decisions often generate momentum for dysfunction.
 Well-intentioned managers add to the problem’s complexity, instead of stripping it away.
 Siloes form and interdepartmental wars begin.
 Sales versus Marketing/IT/Legal anyone?
 The strategy becomes less about solving the problem or achieving success and more about survival.
 As the dysfunction grows.
 And becomes entrenched in the culture.
 And the ability to breathe slowly disappears.